 Establishing CA Residency

+To establish CA residency for tuition purpose, you must live in California continuously for at least 366 days prior to the petition semester's first day of school to qualify.
 To petition for reclassification as a CA resident, you must provide clear and convincing evidence that you have satisfied all the following conditions:

 - Immigration status